Site logo

 #9: Tennessee Walking Horse ($10,000-$50,000+)

 Tennessee walking horses are smooth-gaited American breeds famous for their calm disposition and eye-catching running walk.
 The unique gait makes the walker one of the most comfortable horses.
-The breed is also very friendly to beginners.
+The breed is also friendly to beginners.

 Thus, walkers are a favorite for farmers and traders trekking over rough terrain.
 They can also perform selected farm duties.

 A mature Tennessee walker horse costs $5,000 to $10,000, on average.
-But show masters can cost well over $50,000.
+But show masters can cost well more than $50,000.

 #10: Holsteiner ($10,000-$30,000)